interstar/cardigan-bay/bedrock/embeddingexamples.md

 * YouTube
 * SoundCloud
 * BandCamp
-* Generica oEmbed.
+* Generic oEmbed.
 This is also pulling from soundcloud but note that it could be anywhere.
 The source of the data is specified in the :api argument.

 ----
 :embed